Massage Parlor Murders!: Reception

 "The amazing thing about Massage Parlor Murders is that there's maybe 20 minutes' worth of actual narrative during the entire 80-minute run time.
 The rest of the work is devoted to the fine art of padding, where we watch O'Mara and Gwen take a tour of the town on their various date nights, strolling past street posters and glowing marquees, bumping into pedestrians clearly unaware they've stumbled into a movie shoot.
 There's plenty of driving and waiting, while most shots linger on a few seconds longer than they should to inch Massage Parlor Murders to feature-length status.
 Helping to fill out the fun are a few unique visions, including a visit to a private pool filled with swingers out to celebrate the sexual revolution while soaked in chlorine and wayward bodily fluids.
 The detour into wet flesh and balloon close-ups (the film is at least 25% random cutaways) is meant to tie into O'Mara and Gwen's passionate union, but the concept never quite sticks, instead coming across as easy access to even more nudity in a picture that's already loaded with sin.
 For action enthusiasts, there's a car chase wedged in here to pump up heart rates, watching O'Mara (clad only in a gym towel) chase a suspect through NYC streets, smashing through a vegetable stand to add some punctuation to an otherwise routine display of spinning and squealing automobiles."

 "Performances are adequate for such a primitive endeavor, but for the curious, Massage Parlor Murders features a return to the screen for Peabody, who played the doomed Mari in Wes Craven's The Last House on the Left, while character actor George Dzundza pops up as suspect Rizotti works over prematurely, with the recognizable performer (who went on to appear in Basic Instinct and Dangerous Minds) also credited as an assistant director.
 Let's hope he's responsible for the few properly framed moments of the movie."

 Last Road Reviews said, "For a low-budget exploitation film the acting is actually fairly decent at least from the main cast".
 The review also praised the film's score, noting that it helped the "scenes with no dialogue and only music".

 Legacy

-The film was featured on Flavorwire's article "50 Films That Capture the Dark Side of New York City".
+The film was featured on Flavorwires article "50 Films That Capture the Dark Side of New York City".